BrendelGroup/AEGeAn/docs/api.rst

 .. c:function:: GtArray *agn_typecheck_select(GtFeatureNode *fn, bool (*func)(GtFeatureNode *))

   Gather the children of a given feature that have a certain type.
 Type is tested by ``func``, which accepts a single ``GtFeatureNode`` object.

+.. c:function:: GtArray *agn_typecheck_select_str(GtFeatureNode *fn, const char *)

+  Gather the children of a given feature that have a certain type.
+Type is tested by comparing `type` to the type of `fn`.

 .. c:function:: bool agn_typecheck_start_codon(GtFeatureNode *fn)